thayral/telekinetic-benchmark/README.md

 - **Object transformations**
   States evolve through explicit transformations, structuring interaction as causal* transformations of objects.
-    (*`causality`  as interpretative mecanism, grounded in the affordances at the level of the agents, see ML street talk with Dr. Jeff Beck)
+    (*`causality`  as interpretative mechanism, grounded in the affordances at the level of the agents, see ML street talk with Dr. Jeff Beck)

 - **Transformation graph as a dataset**
   Each scene becomes a graph of states and transitions, allowing: